-At Nunes Law, we represent clients who have suffered serious injuries, as well as individuals whose loved ones have died in accidents.
+At Law Offices of Frank M. Nunes, Inc, we represent clients who have suffered serious injuries, as well as individuals whose loved ones have died in accidents.
 We are dedicated to helping our clients achieve the best possible outcome.
-As our client testimonials show, our law firm is big enough to take on insurance companies, while small enough to offer personalized service.
+As our client testimonials show, our personal injury law firm is big enough to take on insurance companies, while small enough to offer personalized service.

 We offer free case evaluations for all prospective clients, including phone consultations during the COVID-19 pandemic.
 To learn more or to schedule an appointment, contact us today at 866-267-0367, or reach out online.

 There is no fee if there is no recovery.

 Auto accidents start with an impact and slowly take over your life.
 Calls from insurance companies, time lost from work, and appointments for medical treatment cause pressure when all you want is to get your car repaired and recover from your injuries… Read More